 What this means is, I get these cravings to have something chocolate-y.
 I know many people have craving for something sweet (apparently it has to do with insulin levels or something) but my cravings usually revolve around chocolate.

-When 5-min chocolate mug cakes did its rounds in the Internet, I turned a blind eye and told myself it can’t actually be chocolate cake if its made in a mug after a turn in the microwave for 2 mins, now can it?
+When 5-min chocolate mug cake recipes did their rounds in the Internet, I turned a blind eye and told myself it can’t actually be chocolate cake if its made in a mug after a turn in the microwave for 2 mins, now can it?

 Well, it is.
 I recently caved in and made the darn thing one night at 9pm when I had to have something with chocolate in it.
 It took all of 5 mins to whip one up for myself (an additional 2 mins to make the second one for TH) and it was good.
 Really good.

-It was springy and fudgy and tasted just like cake, trust me.
+This mug cake is springy and fudgy and tasted just like regular cake, trust me.
 All you need is some basic ingredients which you probably already have in your pantry if you bake now and then.
 Even if you don’t even have an oven, but have a basic microwave that only heats things up (like mine does) that will do the trick.
-Isn’t it a delightfully scary thought that now there’s nothing standing between you and a mug-ful of delicious chocolate cake?!
+Isn’t it a delightfully scary thought that now there’s nothing standing between you and a mug of delicious chocolate cake?

-1. Get your hands on two microwave safe coffee mugs that can hold about 250ml liquid (basically, nothing too small or the cake will spill over while cooking).
+- Get your hands on two microwave safe coffee mugs that can hold about 250 ml liquid (basically, nothing too small or the cake will spill over while cooking).

 Some Important Notes for Making Mug Cake in a Microwave: